 However, when I specify an alias address in Outlook, it still only sends from my primary address.

 How can I send out an email with one of my alias addresses for my Outlook.com account in Outlook?

-When you are using Outlook 2013 or Outlook 2016, all your aliases will automatically show up in the From field dropdown list.
+When you are using Outlook 2013 or later, all your aliases will automatically show up in the From field dropdown list.

-When you are using Outlook 2010 or Outlook 2007, your aliases won’t be listed in the From dropdown button but you can add them manually by using the “Other Email Address…” option.
+When you are using Outlook 2010, your aliases won’t be listed in the From dropdown button but you can add them manually by using the “Other Email Address…” option.
 You only need to do this once per alias; Outlook will then keep them in the From list.

 You can send from an alias address by selecting it from the From button.

 Note: If you don’t see the From field, you can enable it by selecting the Options tab when composing a new email.